Cynic1254/Block-B-blog/page/index.markdown

     parser.TraverseDecl(context.getTranslationUnitDecl());
 }
 ```
-That's a lot of classes isn't it? so let's go through what clang is doing step by step:
+That's a lot of classes, isn't it? so let's go through what clang is doing step by step:

 - First of when the `run` function is called we passed it a `FrontendActionFactory` which is simply responsible for creating an instance of our custom `ASTFrontendAction` class for every file it will parse.
 - After that for every file that gets parsed a new `ASTFrontendAction` will be created and the `CreateASTConsumer` function is called on it with the current file.